jupenieks/jupenieks.github.io/about.md

 permalink: /about/
 ---

-Blogging about my experiences with Salesforce
+Blogging about my experiments with Salesforce